nextstrain/ncov/narratives/ncov_sit-rep_2020-05-15.md

 But, at this stage of the pandemic, genomic epidemiology is most urgently needed within local and hyperlocal communities through local public health offices.
 <br><br>

-As such, this will be our last weekly Situation Report for awhile as we shift our focus to supporting local public health officials.
+As such, this will be our last weekly Situation Report for a while, though we aim to support similar reports from local public health officials.
 <br><br>

 We will, of course, continue daily updates to the global & regional builds as new sequences are made available.